 The limestone rock rises about 150 feet, and the pre-contact CHamoru regarded the formation as a sacred stone that held high esteem and even healing powers.

-Spanish accounts say the ancient CHamoru would pilgrimage to the sacred site every year to pay homage to their creator, Fo'na.
+Spanish accounts say the ancient CHamoru would make a pilgrimage to the sacred site every year to pay homage to their creator, Fo'na.

 While the CHamoru honored this sacred tradition for thousands of years, the arrival of Spanish colonizers in the 16th century shifted the realm of religion on Guam.